gioblu/PJON/README.md

 I2C is a bus system engineered to work with short wires to connect devices and it needs at least 2 wires.
 No long wires can be used, this excludes home automation applications.
 If one of the connections to the bus fails, even briefly, one or both devices may freeze.
 For this reason i2c is not practical for high vibration scenarios such as automotive applications.

 ####Why not 1-Wire?
-1-Wire is almost what I needed for a lot of projects but has its downsides: first it is propietary and closed source code and second, for me, the implementation is a littlebit caotic.
+1-Wire is almost what I needed for a lot of projects but has its downsides: first it is propietary and closed source code and second, for me, the implementation is a littlebit chaotic.

 ## How to start
 The first step is the physical layer.
 Lets wire the two arduinos.
 Simply find a piece of wire and select a digital pin you want to use on both boards where to connect the wire.
 After this you should have both arduino boards connected by the wire on the same pin.